Start9Labs/documentation/source/contributing/services/overview.rst

 A service is mounted to the EmbassyOS image.
 Each service application gets a volume allocated to it by EmbassyOS.
 Within the Docker container that encompasses the service image, a path is specified as to where it should mount on EmbassyOS.
 This path is specified in the :ref:`manifest <service_manifest>`.

-The config spec, config rules, and manifest get bundled into the ``.s9pk`` package when built using `appmgr <https://github.com/Start9Labs/appmgr>`_.
+The config spec, config rules, and manifest get bundled into the ``.s9pk`` package, `built using appmgr <https://github.com/Start9Labs/appmgr>`_.
 Each new version release should include the updated version of these files re-bundled into a new binary.

 .. note::
     Due to tech debt, code in appmgr may reference ``app-id`` instead of ``service-id``.